dib-lab/2023-april-pig-paradigm-meeting/docs/index.md

 # The 2023 PIG-PARADIGM meeting at UC Davis, April 18 and 19

 The April 2023 PIG-PARADIGM meeting will take place at UC Davis on April 18 and 19.
-This is an in-person event.
+This is an in-person event with limited hybrid offerings.

 ## April 18-19, 2023